cimentadaj/RECSM_R_Course/Class 2/Slides/Slides.md

 10       j  39 FALSE
 ```

-* But if we remember correctly we can have different variables in a data frame
+* But if we remember correctly we can have different variables in a data frame.
-* Data frames are like the combination of lists and matrices
+* Data frames are like the combination of lists and matrices.
 * How do we subset these?

 Subsetting in R